OpenDSA/OpenDSA/RST/source/Glossary.rst

       The implementation of a data type as a data structure.
       Contrast to the :term:`physical form` for the data type.

+   Pigeonhole Principle
+      A commonly used lemma in Mathematics.
+A typical variant states:
+      When :math:`n+1` objects are stored in :math:`n` locations, at least one of the locations must store two or more of the objects.

+   pop
+   popped
+      A specialized term used to indicate removing an element from a stack.

    poset
       Another name for a :term:`partially ordered set`.

+   position
+      The defining property of the list ADT, this is the concept that list elements are in a position.
+Many list ADTs support access by position.

    powerset
       For a set :math:`\mathbf{S}`, the power set is the set of all